enkidevs/curriculum/zapier/introduction/zapier-built-in-apps/built-in-options.md

     - same as delay, but the input is a specified interval (e.g. every week)

-There are many other [built-in options](https://zapier.com/apps/categories/zapier-tools), and you can usually find them by searching for `'Zapier'`.
+There are many other [built-in options](https://zapier.com/apps/categories/zapier-tools), and you can usually find them by searching for `Zapier`.